 The cost of providing these items will be incorporated into the calculation of the rent, as explained in the materials given to each resident at the start of their tenancy.
 This additional part of the rent will reflect the actual costs to SCH of providing these facilities and utilities.
-The total rent charged will not be greater than for a similar room or apartment in a similar location that provides the same facilities and utilities.

 Response to Changes in Household Circumstances Including Hardship

 If a resident contacts SCH and is facing hardship with paying rent, SCH may:

 - Re-assess the resident’s rent based on this policy